Metal sensitivity – FAQ

-- What is a metal allergy?
+- What is metal hypersensitivity?

-- Which symptoms may indicate a metal allergy?
+- Which symptoms may indicate metal allergy?

-- Which metals can induce an allergy?
+- Which metals cause allergy?

-- In which everyday items or medical products can sensitizing metals be found?
+- Where can metals be found?

 - In which fields of medicine does a metal allergy play an important role?